assamite/creamas/docs/source/using_mp_ds.rst

 	2. Master environment calls slave manager's exposed method.
 	3. The slave's manager calls the method with the same name in its environment with the given arguments.
-	4. The slave environment executes the method an returns possible return value.
+	4. The slave environment executes the method and returns possible return value.
 	5. The slave manager passes the return value back to the master environment.
 	6. Master environment closes the connection.